hossainsafwan/AndroidFundamentals/LiveData.md

 LiveData, which is one of the Android Architecture Components, lets you build data objects that notify views when the underlying database changes.

 To use the LiveData class, you set up "observers" (for example, activities or fragments) that observe changes in the app's data.
-LiveData is lifecycle-aware, so it only updates app-component observers that are in an active lifecycle state.
+LiveData is lifecycle-aware, so it only updates app-component observers that are in an active lifecycle state (onStart or onResume).

 ## Characteristics of LiveData